 Back To Reality: Being A Firefighter

 In reality most of us struggle with capacity planning on the short term.
 It's where resource issues pop up like mushrooms in autumn.
 My colleague (project manager) told me she feels like a firefighter.
 Putting out fires left and right.
 Fighting to hold on to the resources she was promised...
 It's clear that it shouldn't be like this.
 Things can be different.
-We should think different (instead of dying our hair).
+We should think different.

 Build A Brick House, Not A Wooden Shed

-In order to help the firefighters (a.k.a. resource managers, project managers, line managers, program managers....) of the corporate world, a strong and sustainable long-term capacity planning exercise can do wonders.
+In order to help the firefighters (a.k.a. resource managers, project managers, line managers, program managers....) of the corporate world, a strong and sustainable long-term capacity planning exercise can do miracles.
 When you build a brick house, would you like your contractor to skip the foundation or ignore the quality of the foundation?
-The same thing applies for executing an excercise as important as capacity planning.
-Start with a solid foundation (long-term capacity planning) to ensure the quality and sustainability of the two upper tiers (mid-term resource management and short-term resource management).
-I truly believe conducting resource management for all three tiers in a well-founded way is indispensable for any company.
+The same thing applies for executing an exercise as important as capacity planning.
+Start with a solid foundation (long-term capacity planning) to ensure the quality and sustainability of the two upper tiers (mid-term & short-term resource management).
+We truly believe conducting resource management for all three tiers in a well-founded way is indispensable for any company.
 Big, medium and small!
-And management that is willing to invest, will only benefit.
+And management that is willing to invest, will only benefit (on short-, mid- and long-term!).
 Build a brick house, not a wooden shed.